Mgrsc/TransReadMe/README.md

 # TransReadMe

-This project aims to use OpenAI's API to translate a source README file into multiple languages and generate corresponding README files.
-The script will automatically detect the language of the source README and generate translated versions in the target languages.
+This project aims to use the OpenAI API to translate a source README file into multiple languages and generate corresponding README files.
+This script will automatically detect the language of the source README and generate translated versions in the target languages.

 ## Features

 - Automatically detect the language of the source README
 - Translate the README file into multiple target languages
 - Save the translated README files to a specified directory
-- Generate a README in the default display language in the root directory
+- Generate a README in the default display language to the root directory

 ## Installation